typst-community/tytanic/docs/book/src/quickstart/install.md

 ### OpenSSL
 OpenSSL (**v1.0.1** to **v3.x.x**) or LibreSSL (**v2.5** to **v3.7.x**) are required to allow Tytanic to download packages from the [Typst Universe][universe] package registry.

-When installing from source the `vendor-openssl` feature can be used on unix-like operating systems to vendor OpenSSL.
+When installing from source the `vendor-openssl` feature can be used on Unix-like operating systems to vendor OpenSSL.
 This avoids the need for it on the operating system.

 [releases]: https://github.com/typst-community/tytanic/releases/